karima-elhachimi/euri-exercises/topics/react-advanced/slides/react-forms.md

 #### Exercise 2.2 <code>onSubmit</code>

-Adjust the component to call a property called onSubmit with as param the formValues when the form is submitted (Save Clicked)
+Adjust the component to call the property <code>onSubmit</code> with formValues when the form is submitted (Save Clicked)

 - verify the value of <code>firstName</code>
 - verify the value of <code>lastName</code>